-The sages sensed two clues to the story beneath the story.
+The Sages sensed two clues to the story beneath the story.
 The first is that it appears immediately after the episode in which the daughters of Tzelophehad sought and were granted their father's share in the land.
 It was this that triggered Moses' request.
 A Midrash explains:

 What was Moses' reason for making this request after declaring the order of inheritance?
 Just this, that when the daughters of Tzelophehad inherited from their father, Moses reasoned: the time is right for me to make my own request.
 If daughters inherit, it is surely right that my sons should inherit my glory.
+(Numbers Rabbah 21:14)

-The second clue lies in God's words to Moses immediately before he made the request for the appointment of a successor:
+The second clue lies in God's words to Moses immediately before he made his request for the appointment of a successor:

-Then the Lord said to Moses, "Go up this mountain of Abarim and see the land I have given the Israelites.
-After you have seen it, you too will be gathered to your people, as your brother Aaron was..."
+The Lord said to Moses, "Ascend this mountain of Abarim and gaze upon the land that I have given to the Israelites.
+After you have seen it, you too will be gathered to your people, like Aaron your brother..."
+(Num.
+27:12-13)

 The italicised words are seemingly redundant.
 God was telling Moses he would soon die.
-Why did He need to add, "as your brother Aaron"?
-On this the Midrash says: this teaches us that Moses wanted to die the way Aaron did.
+Why did He need to add, "like Aaron your brother"?
+On this the Midrash says: This teaches us that Moses wanted to die the way Aaron did.
 The Ktav Sofer explains: Aaron had the privilege of knowing that his children would follow in his footsteps.
 Elazar, his son, was appointed as High Priest in his lifetime.
-To this day cohanim are direct descendants of Aaron.
+To this day kohanim are direct descendants of Aaron.
 Moses likewise longed to see one of his sons, Gershom or Eliezer, take his place as leader of the people.
 It was not to be.
 That is the story beneath the story.